cosmosone/cosmos-prd-generator/README.md

 You can modify the following settings through environment variables in your `.env` file:

 - `CLAUDE_MODEL`: The Claude model to use (default: claude-3-5-haiku-latest)
-  - You can configure any available Claude model including claude-3-7-sonnet-latest, claude-3-opus-20240229, etc.
+  - You can configure any available Claude model as needed including claude-3-7-sonnet-latest.
   - Note that costs vary significantly depending on the selected model.
 More capable models like Opus and Sonnet have higher token costs than Haiku.
 - `ANTHROPIC_API_KEY`: Your Anthropic API key
 - `PRD_PATH`: Custom directory for storing generated PRD files (default: ~/prds)